nurfatinas/SauceDemo-TestAutomation/README.md

 ### Page Object Model (POM)

 The framework leverages the Page Object Model for creating maintainable and modular code.

 Each web page is represented by a distinct class within the `Pages` package, encapsulating elements and associated actions.

 ### Test Cases

 The test suite encompasses positive and negative test cases, showcasing the framework's versatility.

 TestNG is employed for effective test case management and execution.

 ### Data-Driven Testing

-Proficiency in data-driven testing is demonstrated by reading test data from external sources such as properties files.
+Proficiency in data-driven testing is demonstrated by reading test data from external sources such as Json and Excel files.

 This allows the same test case to run with different sets of input data, enhancing test coverage.

 ### Logging and Reporting

 To improve traceability and comprehension, the project incorporates logging to capture important events and information during test execution.

 Additionally, a robust reporting mechanism, such as Extent Reports, is integrated to generate comprehensive and visually appealing test reports.

 ## Test Scripts